 - Even though machine washing your baby's clothes isn't enough to get rid of the bacteria, you should consider certain things while machine washing them.
-Make sure you don't mix your baby's clothes along with yours in a washing machine.
+Make sure you don't mix your baby's clothes with other people's clothes.

 - Before washing your little bundle of joy's soft plush clothes, check for the brand label and instructions on how to clean.
 This will help you understand the fabric type and how it should be washed.